guangie88/hive-docker/README.md

 # Hive Docker Builder

-Dockerfile setup to install various versions of Hadoop in a minimalist environment.
+Dockerfile setup to install various versions of Hive in a minimalist environment.

 The Java version `JAVA_VERSION` defaults to 8, while both `HADOOP_VERSION` and